Kyle, Texas: 2020 census

+2012–2016 American Community Survey

 For 2012–2016, the estimated median annual income for a household was $72,191, and for a family was $76,992.
 Male full-time workers had a median income of $50,235 versus $39,474 for females.
 The per capita income for the town was $25,348.
 About 6.8% of the population and 5.4% of families were below the poverty line; 7.3% of the population under the age of 18 and 7.7% of those 65 or older were living in poverty.

 Education

 The longest-active school building in Kyle was built in 1939 as part of the then-Kyle Independent School District, later named Kyle High School and today known as Kyle Elementary School following the construction of Jack C. Hays High School in 1964, named after the same Jack C. Hays that gives the school district, now Hays Consolidated Independent School District, its namesake.
 High-school students have since attended either Jack C. Hays High School, Lehman High School (since opening in 2004), or Johnson High School located in neighboring Buda (opened in 2019).

 In higher education, Kyle sits just 7 mi north of Texas State University located in San Marcos and is home to the Hays campus of the Austin Community College District which has been fully operational since 2014 with the college district's Public Safety Training Center opening a few years afterward.